Prayer Fuel

 Free men and women all over this land from the slavery of the fear of death.

-Along with followers of Jesus from all over the world, may many in this place join in singing ‘Death is swallowed up in victory.
+Along with followers of Jesus from all over the world, may many in Tunisia join in singing ‘Death is swallowed up in victory.
 O death, where is your sting?”
 Thanks be to God, who gives us the victory through our Lord Jesus Christ.
-Therefore, we pray for brothers and sisters in this place to be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord their labor is not in vain.
+Therefore, we pray for Tunisian brothers and sisters to be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord their labor is not in vain.
 (1 Corinthians 15:55-58)

 Praying as a group?